 - Slice the leek and lengthwise and chop it up.
 Transfer to a colander and rinse well under cold running water.

-- Stir in the garlic, paprika and red pepper flakes then add the yellow split peas, bay leaves, marjoram and thyme.
+- Stir in the garlic, smoked paprika and red pepper flakes then add the yellow split peas, bay leaves, marjoram and thyme.
 Pour in the water or vegetable stock and bring to a rapid simmer.
 Cover with a lid and cook for 50 minutes or until the peas have softened to your liking.
 (If you are working with older split peas you might want to presoak them for a couple of hours to achieve a buttery texture).

 - Remove the soup from flame and discard the bay leaves, marjoram and thyme sprigs.